9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 A note about naming

-Although the phrase \"algebraic data type\" is long, we\'re being careful to avoid using the acronym \"ADT\".
-That acronym is already widely understood to stand for \"*abstract* data type\".
-Since Haskell supports both algebraic and abstract data types, we\'ll be explicit and avoid the acronym entirely.
+Although the phrase "algebraic data type" is long, we're being careful to avoid using the acronym "ADT".
+That acronym is already widely understood to stand for "*abstract* data type".
+Since Haskell supports both algebraic and abstract data types, we'll be explicit and avoid the acronym entirely.
 ::::

-Each of an algebraic data type\'s value constructors can take zero or more arguments.
-As an example, here\'s one way we might represent billing information.
+Each of an algebraic data type's value constructors can take zero or more arguments.
+As an example, here's one way we might represent billing information.

 :::: captioned-content